AndMassa/andrew-art-api/README.md

 1) First you will want to create a database - you can do this by going to Cloudand and signing up for free access, or by using Roo by typing "roo db add (name of your db)".

+Please take note of your KEY and SECRET, as you will need them later.

 ```